milewdev/TinyMock/README.md

           chat.say_with_logging("a message")
     ```

-- Source code for this Quick Start can be found here:
+- Source code and supporting files for this Quick Start can be found in the [quick_start](quick_start/) directory.

-    TODO
 <br>